telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 #### Description

 To capture secure traffic (HTTPS), Fiddler Everywhere needs to install and enable a root trust certificate in macOS's Keychain Access application.
 On some occasions, this process might fail, leading to an error in the Fiddler Everywhere client, which states **_"Fiddler root certificate NOT trusted successfully"_**.
-This article explains how to troubleshoot the certificate installation on macOS via custom bash scripts and terminal commands.
+This article explains how to troubleshoot the certificate installation on macOS through custom bash scripts and terminal commands.

 ## Test Certificate Import